deodandem/1134/content/docs/Schedule/_index.md

 <p class="descript">

-3/15: Sonnets from the 19th Century
+3/15: Early Modern sonnet, cont.; Sonnets from the 19th Century
 <p class="descript">
     Read <i>Post-Petrarchism,</i> Introduction (p.
 1-13) and Chapter 1 (p.
 22-27).
 Post sonnets of interest in #sonnet.

-3/17: Sonnets from the 20th Century
+3/17: Sonnets from the 19th Century, cont.
 <p class="descript">
     Read Chapter 1 from <i>Theory of the Lyric (p.
 10-38)</i>

 <span class="yellow">Essay 1 Revisions (Due 3/19, 22:00)</span>

-3/19 - Sonnets from the 21st Century
+3/19 - Sonnets from the 20th and 21st century
 <p class="descript">
+We will also discuss and apply terms from the theory readings in class.

 {{< hint db >}}
 **Discussion Board** — Pick a sonnet or ghazal and discuss its relationship with another poem of the same form.
 See if you can relate the poems with one of the concepts we learned in class, from the theoretical readings of the Encyclopedia.
 Your comparison may relate to the poems' differing takes on a similar topic, their enunciative apparati, the degree to which they are "hyperbolic," differing uses of ritual and fictional elements, and/or their respective takes on a similar conceit. <u>Post by 3/21 at 22:00.</u>